conduktor/conduktor-coding-challenge/README.md

 ## 1/ A mini-Conduktor

+Write an application that displays records flowing from a topic I've selected.

-- Write a [tornadofx](https://github.com/edvin/tornadofx) application in Kotlin
+- Write a [tornadofx](https://github.com/edvin/tornadofx) application in Kotlin (that's how Conduktor is made)
 - OR a [scalafx](https://www.scalafx.org/) application in Scala+ZIO
 - OR a web front-end / Scala+ZIO backend (that's not how Conduktor is made)

-The application should display records flowing from a topic I've selected.

 ### I should be able to